flavour101/website/public/md/recipe/baked-cod-with-veg.md

 6. Take your cod fillets and place into the space you've left on the tray.

-7. Now drizzle a little oil over the
+7. Now drizzle a little oil over all the vegetables.
+This will make them crisp up nicely in the oven (no need to put any on the cod as fish is quite oily itself).

 8. Time to season!
 I encourage you to experiment here, but as some guidance, I'll tell you what I did:
     1. Salt & Pepper on everything.